Beanie Wells: Awards and honors

-31st overall pick by the Arizona Cardinals in the 2009 NFL draft.

 Professional career

-Wells was drafted in the first round (31st overall) by the Arizona Cardinals in the 2009 NFL Draft.
+Wells was selected in the first round (31st overall) by the Arizona Cardinals in the 2009 NFL draft.
 He competed for the starting running back job with Tim Hightower.

 On August 1, 2009, Wells was signed to a five-year contract.
 Later that day, he was carted off from practice with an ankle injury.

-On August 28, Wells made his professional debut with the Cardinals in a preseason game against the Green Bay Packers.
-He ended the night with seven carries for a total of 46 yards and two touchdowns, including a 20-yard score in the second quarter.

-On October 25, in the second quarter against the New York Giants, Wells ran 13 yards for his first NFL touchdown.
+In Week 1 of the 2009 season, Wells made his NFL debut with seven carries for 29 yards against the San Francisco 49ers in a 20–16 loss.
+In Week 7, in the second quarter against the New York Giants, Wells ran 13 yards for his first NFL touchdown.
 In that game, Wells rushed for 67 yards on 14 attempts.

-On December 20, Wells had his first career 100-yard game, against the Detroit Lions, with 17 carries for 110 yards and a touchdown.

-On January 16, 2010, Wells scored his first postseason touchdown, a four-yard rush against the New Orleans Saints.
-He ended the season with 793 yards rushing, second-best among rookies after Knowshon Moreno.
-He also caught 12 passes for an 11.9 yard average.
+In Week 15, Wells had his first career 100-yard game, against the Detroit Lions, with 17 carries for 110 yards and a touchdown.
+In the Divisional Round of the playoffs, Wells scored his first postseason touchdown, a four-yard rush against the New Orleans Saints.
+He ended the season with 176 carries for 793 rushing yards and seven rushing touchdowns to go along with 12 receptions for 143 receiving yards.

+In the 2010 season, Wells appeared in 13 games and started two.
+He finished with 116 carries for 397 rushing yards and two rushing touchdowns.

 For the 2011 NFL season, the Cardinals and coach Ken Whisenhunt placed a heavy emphasis on the ground-attack led by Wells.
 The decision was mostly influenced by the departure of Tim Hightower to the Washington Redskins, in turn giving the starting back role to Wells.